 If applicable, we also keep the following records: a competency-based report, any assessments of assessment exercises and situational judgment tests, interview notes, and a counseling report prepared by a psychologist.

 Starcheck processes personal data for clients who have an agreement with Starcheck to carry out assessments.
-For example, this may be for estimating suitability for a position (selection), advancement opportunities (potential), or diagnostics for career questions.
+This data may be used to estimate suitability for a position (selection), advancement opportunities (potential), or diagnostics for career questions.

 No!
 Data received from you or generated by us as part of your assessment is first presented to you or discussed by Starcheck with you.
 If you have any questions regarding this data, you can discuss it with us or contact Starcheck for further explanation.